 The Evolution of the Vehicle Line

 New models followed as technology improved.
-The TX1 arrived in 1997, followed by the TX2 and the TXII series.
+The TX1 arrived in 1997, followed by the TX2 and TXII series.
 Each iteration addressed specific mechanical needs or passenger comfort requirements.
 The TX4 became a common sight on London roads during the early 2000s.

 The current LEVC TX is a different beast entirely.
 It uses a range-extender architecture to manage emissions.
 This setup allows the vehicle to run on electricity for most city trips while using a petrol engine for longer distances.
+It provides an 80-mile pure-EV range.

 The Engineering of the Knowledge